 Khan is a security veteran with more than 20 years of experience with various solutions, including SIEM, so he knew what was needed for the hospital’s security.
 One critical factor was real-time visibility into their environment.
 “We needed to scan everything in our environment to see what we had,” Khan says.
 “Often, what we expected to have and what we actually had when we scanned were two different things.”
 Khan’s focus also extended to tools that could help them investigate and automate their remediation processes.

-The hospital is located on a single campus with two on-site data centers and 250 virtual servers.
 Royal Orthopaedic Hospital is deploying Rapid7 Insight Agents on all end user devices.
 “If a device goes anywhere out of our environment, we still retain the visibility of what is happening on any particular machine,” states Khan.

 “With InsightVM we can scan all the subnets in our infrastructure and have the ability to prioritize what’s most important in terms of patching and remediation,” explains Khan.
 “InsightVM provides richer information with regard to the risk and prioritization of patching or remediation of vulnerabilities.
 So, we have more confidence that we are putting our efforts in the right place to reduce our threat landscape.”

-“InsightVM helps us contain vulnerabilities in our environment with dynamic and up to date reporting.
+“InsightVM helps us contain vulnerabilities in our environment with dynamic and up-to-date reporting.
 It helps us meet various kinds of compliance and regulatory requirements, such as the UK’s DSPT, Cyber Essentials PLUS, and GDPR.

 Khan points to another InsightVM benefit that has made his job easier.
 “The thing that I like about Rapid7, in particular, is that we can define goals & SLAs and create a realistic timeframe to address and track the progress.
-I don’t think a lot of solutions provides this kind of flexibility.”
+I don’t think a lot of solutions provides this kind of flexibility”

 Khan and Mian have InsightIDR integrated with about 10 systems as event sources, including web application and firewalls, DNS, LDAP, DHCP, Active Directory, Cisco Identity Services Engine for profiling, DMZ assets, and end-user devices.
 “We look to InsightIDR to give us visibility across our environment," explains Khan.
 “It provides the log aggregation and user behavior analysis, we can see various kinds of new assets that are discovered, and any new user that has logged onto the environment.”

 “InsightIDR provides threat intelligence.
 We also get the feeds regarding any system that is inactive in our environment, look at the ingress and egress traffic patterns to find any abnormalities.
-Rapid7 honeypots also help identify if someone is probing the network which adds another layer of security.”
+Rapid7 honeypots also help identify if someone is probing the network which adds another layer of security”